top of page

 • Crawling - With lots of floor time, crawling will come naturally to your little one.
 They want to go get things and be mobile, they simply need the time and space to get there.
 Two great ways to get babies moving their limbs while on their belly is to place them tummy down on an exercise ball and to roll them a bit and getting in a pool.
 They often naturally want to doggy paddle when they are tummy down in the pool.
 Use these to your advantage and get baby ready to crawl!

 • Pulling to stand and furniture walking - Being able to stand means baby can see much more of the world.
 This is another reason she loves being carried by you - the view!
 Don't feel obligated to place baby in a standing position.
 Let her lead the way.
 She'll get there!
-She needs the upper bodt strength to pull up and catch herself when she falls - if we put baby into a standing position before she is ready, she is a more risk of injury.
+She needs the upper body strength to pull up and catch herself when she falls - if we put baby into a standing position before she is ready, she is at more risk of injury.
 Just another good reason to practice hanging and giving her lots of floor time freedom.

 • Passes things between hands - This skill is much more practical than you may realize.
 We pass things between our hands all day long.
 It also means both sides of our body are communicating well with each other.
 When baby has something in his hand, give him another toy and see what he does!
 He'll eventually figure out how to hold two things at the same time by moving things between his hands.